AlexandraKrause/DA-Code_Femiaculture/README.md

 # DA-Code_Femiaculture
-Decision Analysis for Master thesis
+Here you can find my Decision Analysis code for my Master thesis.
+This code is the foundation for the "Femiaculture" Shiny app.